Asus ProArt P16 vs. Razer Blade 16, Asus ROG Zephyrus G16 comparison

 Perhaps surprisingly, the Blade feels the least solid of the three, with some flex in the keyboard deck and in the middle of the lid.
 But it’s not a deal breaker by any means.

-Aesthetically, the ProArt P16 is by far my favourite design, with a minimalist black theme, muted branding, and no annoying lights.
+Aesthetically, the ProArt P16 is by far my favorite design, with a minimalist black theme, muted branding, and no annoying lights.
 The Blade is just as nice on the inside, but gets that obnoxious green Razer logo on the lid, which is the reason quite a few Blade owners put a decal on their units.

 The Zephyrus comes in two color options, a silver/white one and a gray variant – I prefer the latter, as it does a better job integrating that useless lightbar on the lid.
 The white Zephyrus, however, is by far the most care-free design, as all the others show smudges and finger oil on the metal pieces and on the keycaps.